Configuration Parameters

 Adding sections for new data sources

-To add a new section for a new data source of a supported type with a <name> tag with the help of the Dr.Web Ctl command-line-based management tool for Dr.Web for UNIX Mail Servers (accessed with the drweb-ctl command), it is necessary to use the following command:
+To add a new section for a data source of some type with a <name> tag using the Dr.Web Ctl command-line management tool for Dr.Web for UNIX Mail Servers (run with the drweb-ctl command), it is sufficient to use the following command:

 # drweb-ctl cfset LookupD.<type> -a <name>